Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Modifications and Explanations

-From the conservation laws, we can deduce that when INTs in a CS cease, \emph{i.e.}, there is no exchange of the three physical quantities between the subsystems, the subsystems must be in their respective eigenstates with definite energy, momentum and angular momentum, and the CS is not in an entangled state.
+From the conservation laws, we can deduce that when INTs in a CS cease, \emph{i.e.}, there is no exchange of the three physical quantities between the subsystems, the subsystems must be in their respective eigenstates with definite energy, momentum and angular momentum, and then the CS is in a product state, \emph{i.e.}, no longer in an entangled state.

 Here quantum measurement is limited to the measurement of micro-objects, not that of macro-objects reaching accuracy of the order of the standard quantum limit \cite{V. B. Braginsky}.
 When an apparatus interacts with a measured quantum system and their respective states are all changed, the result of the measurement can be obtained from the change of the apparatus state.
-If the system state is unchanged, the apparatus state should be unchanged also, and this case also corresponds to no measurement or no measured system existing, so that no result or information about the system can be read.
+If the system state is unchanged, the apparatus state should be unchanged yet, and this case yet corresponds to no measurement, so that no result or information about the system can be read out.

 This real measurement of micro-systems is different from the measurement of macro-systems, in which the result can be obtained without disturbing the measured macro-system in many cases where only \textit{micro-action} exists; for example, measuring the length of a macro-object may neglect some photon-action on the two ends of the object.
 This point is close to Newton's idea \cite{Newton} that \textquotedblleft Relative quantities are not the actual quantities whose names they bear but are those sensible measures of them (whether true or erroneous) that are commonly used instead of the quantities being measured".
-This is suitable for directly measured physical quantities of quantum systems.
-Quantum measurement in QM is simple.
-The result is an eigenvalue with some probability if the initial state of a measured system is not an eigenstate of the measured quantity, and the state left is an eigenstate corresponding to the eigenvalue.
+This is suitable for directly measured (below) physical quantities of quantum systems.